alphagov/govuk-design-system/src/components/cookie-banner/index.md

 ## Creating a cookies page

-You’ll need a [cookies page](/patterns/cookies-page/) as well as a cookie banner.
+You’ll need a [Cookies page in your service](/patterns/cookies-page/) as well as a cookie banner.

 ## Research on this component